8 Tips for Running a Highly Effective Meeting

 One of the best activities you can do in a meeting is pulling up your project management tool and entering in tasks and projects together as a team.
 Plus, you can create any automations right there on the spot for workflow and process management.

-- Meeting date and time
+- Meeting time and date

 - Participants’ first names